BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 ## IMPORTANT: Upgrading to V 2.1

 On 3/27, we revamped this module to be a thin wrapper around our native iOS/Android SDKs.
 This fixed a ton of bugs and added additional functionality, but will require you to change the interfaces.
+Please see this section at the bottom for a [full migration guide](https://github.com/BranchMetrics/Xamarin-Deferred-Deep-Linking-SDK#note-mirgation-from-version-1xx-to-2xx).

 If you don't have time to do so, just use a reference to version 1.2.1, which we're storing in [locked branch called 'locked-v.1.2.1'](https://github.com/BranchMetrics/Xamarin-Deferred-Deep-Linking-SDK/tree/locked-v.1.2.1).

 ## Get the Demo App